Unit inclusion in a non-semisimple braided tensor category and non-compact relative TQFTs: Dualizability of the unit inclusion

-Again in the factorization algebra picture, a 2-morphism $\MM$ between two $\AA$-$\BB$-central algebras $\CC$ and $\DD$ is a $\CC$-$\DD$-bimodule category where $\AA$ (resp. $\BB$) acts similarly when acting through $\CC$ or through $\DD$ \begin{mydef}[\mbox{\cite[Definition 3.9]{BJS}}] A 2-morphism between $\CC$ and $\DD$ in $BrTens$ is an $\AA$-$\BB$-centered $\CC$-$\DD$-bimodule category.
-Namely, it is a $\CC$-$\DD$-bimodule category $\MM$ equipped with natural isomorphisms $\eta_{a,m}: F_\CC(a)\rhd m \ \tilde{\to}\ m\lhd F_\DD(a)$, $a\in\AA,\ m\in\MM$, satisfying coherences with tensor product in $\AA$ and with the half braidings in $\CC$ and $\DD$. \end{mydef} Horizontal and vertical composition are again relative tensor product over the corresponding monoidal category. \begin{mydef}[\mbox{\cite[Section 3.6]{BJS}}] A 3-morphism $F:\MM\to\NN$ is a functor of $\CC$-$\DD$-bimodules categories that preserves the $\AA$-$\BB$-centered structure.\\A 4-morphism $\eta: F \Rightarrow G$ is a natural transformation of bimodule functors. \end{mydef}
+Again in the factorization algebra picture , a 2-morphism $\MM$ between two $\VV$-$\WW$-central algebras $\AA$ and $\BB$ is a $\AA$-$\BB$-bimodule category where $\VV$ (resp. $\WW$) acts similarly when acting through $\AA$ or through $\BB$. \begin{mydef}[Definition 3.9 in \cite{BJS}] A 2-morphism between $\AA$ and $\BB$ in $\BrTens$ is a \emph{$\VV$-$\WW$-centered $\AA$-$\BB$-bimodule category}.
+Namely, it is an $\AA$-$\BB$-bimodule category $\MM$ equipped with natural isomorphisms satisfying coherences with tensor product in $\VV$ and with the half braidings in $\AA$ and $\BB$. \end{mydef} Horizontal and vertical composition are again relative tensor product over the corresponding monoidal category. \begin{mydef}[Section 3.6 in \cite{BJS}] A 3-morphism $F:\MM\to\NN$ is a functor of $\AA$-$\BB$-bimodules categories that preserves the $\VV$-$\WW$-centered structure.